Taming The USB JungleProduct Filters

 Not only do proprietary USB cables take their toll on consumer's pocketbooks through tying a specialized cable to a device with built-in obsolescence but they are also detrimental to the environment.
 In fact, mobile phones, chargers and other associated devices with proprietary connectors are responsible for tens of thousands on tons of e-waste globally per year.
 With this in mind, national pressure from the European Union and other countries have forced mobile device manufactures to streamline their USB connection selection over the past year.

 Mini-B for Digital Cameras

 The Mini-B connector was the first attempt to officially miniaturize a USB connector so as to more easily fit onto compact electronic devices.
 This connector comes in two forms, a five and a four pin.
 The five pin variant is the most common with the term "Mini-B" USB referring only to it unless supplemented with the "4-pin" suffix.
 While there is no official USB standard for digital cameras, the Mini-B connector is about as close as it comes to an unofficial one.
 This 5-pin connector is by far the most common USB connector on digital camera and digital camcorders although the latter often substitute a FireWire 400 connection instead.
 The Mini-B connector is rated for 5,000 insertion/removal cycles (up from 1,500 cycles for USB Type-A or B).

-If you are still unsure of what type of USB cable you need for your digital camera don't worry.
-Use CableWholesale's convenient Digital Cable Finder to find the right USB cable in the right length based on your camera's make and model number.
+If you are still unsure of what type of USB cable you need for your digital camera, don't worry.
+CableWholesale's knowledgable Technical Support reps can help you find the right USB cable in the right length based on your camera's make and model number.